phamminhhanhuet/BluetoothAppForIoT/README.md

 # BluetoothAppForIoT

-A basic concept for a bluetooth-interface app using in smart system.
+A basic demo for a bluetooth-interface app using in smart system.

 # Author